David Byers’s extensive BBC career centred on music programmes for BBC

 Click on the thumbnails below for more information.

-David Byers also presented a wide variety of programmes for Radio Ulster
+David Byers also presented a wide variety of programmes for BBC Radio Ulster

 and for BBC Radio 3, ranging from Music in our Time to editions of

-Composer of the Week (Borodin, Samuel Wesley, Sibelius, Hummel, Stanford, Berwald, Clementi, Saint-Saëns and Stanford again), lunchtime concerts, In Tune and Performance on 3.
+Composer of the Week (Borodin, Samuel Wesley, Sibelius, Hummel, Stanford, Berwald, Clementi, Saint-Saëns and Stanford again), lunchtime concerts, In Tune and Performance on 3 concert relays.

-He also commissioned posters for the BBC Invitation Concerts from Marcus Patton.
+Other memorable BBC Invitation Concerts included those marking Howard Ferguson’s 90th birthday (1998), celebrations of the life and music of Havelock Nelson (1996) and Joan Trimble (2003), music of Gerald Barry (2000) and the complete symphonies of Dvořák (three series of three concerts in Spring 1988).
+All enlivened by special and imaginative posters commissioned from Marcus Patton.
 Many of those posters have been collected in a fine volume, The Opera Hat of Sir Hamilton Harty, by Marcus Patton, published by Grand Piano Press, Belfast, 2003.

-He also commissioned posters for the BBC Invitation Concerts from Marcus Patton.
+Other memorable BBC Invitation Concerts included those marking Howard Ferguson’s 90th birthday (1998), celebrations of the life and music of Havelock Nelson (1996) and Joan Trimble (2003), music of Gerald Barry (2000) and the complete symphonies of Dvořák (three series of three concerts in Spring 1988).
+All enlivened by special and imaginative posters commissioned from Marcus Patton.
 Many of those posters have been collected in a fine volume, The Opera Hat of Sir Hamilton Harty, by Marcus Patton, published by Grand Piano Press, Belfast, 2003.

 By 2000, in addition to a significant number of Ulster Orchestra